 Recently, commuting Londoners' day is made more fun with an AR-enabled bus stop display.
-Travelers were rather surprised when they were shown, for example, a prowling tiger, a meteor crashing, or an alien tentacle grabbing people off the street (Figure 2-7).
-The only goal of the project was to give the commuters an unbelievable, fun experience [40].
+Travellers were rather surprised when they were shown, for example, a prowling tiger, a meteor crashing, or an alien tentacle grabbing people off the street (Pogreška!
+Izvor reference nije pronađen.).
+The only goal of the project was to give the commuters an unbelievable, fun experience [46].

-Figure 2-7 The transparent wall of the bus shelter with the superimposed images [40]
+Figure 2-7 The transparent wall of the bus shelter with the superimposed images [46]